 NOTE 2: Step 8 can not be triggered by the Suspend procedure since the full GUTI can not be derived from the P-TMSI and RAI included in the Suspend Request message.

 9. The UE continues with the MO call setup procedure with sending CM Service Request.
+The UE shall indicate to the MSC that this is an originating call established as a result of CSFB by including the “CSMO” flag.

 10a.
 If the UE is not registered in the MSC serving the 2G/3G cell or the UE is not allowed in the LA, the MSC shall reject the service request, if implicit location update is not performed.

 10b.
 A UE detecting that the MSC rejected the service request shall perform the Location Area Update or a Combined RA/LA procedure according to existing GERAN or UTRAN procedures as specified in TS 23.060 [3] for the different Network Modes of Operation (NMO).
+If a combined RA/LA Update procedure is performed, then the UE shall include the CSMO flag in the CM Service Request to the MSC.

 10c.
 The UE initiates the CS call establishment procedure.